mdrakibulislam-zero/WebMusicPlayer/README.md

 ## Web Music Player:
 This is a simple music player based on Web which made with HTML, CSS and JavaScript.
+It's able to play music from the added directory.

 ## Outcome: